-In combination these three industries employed 6,081 people in total or 41.1% of local workers.
+In combination these three fields accounted for 6,081 people in total or 41.1% of the local workers.

 The major differences between the jobs held by local workers of Cessnock City and New South Wales were:

-- A larger percentage of local workers employed in Accommodation and Food Services (16.5% compared to 7.1%)
+- A larger percentage of local workers employed in the field of Accommodation and Food Services (16.5% compared to 7.1%)

-- A smaller percentage of local workers employed in Professional, Scientific and Technical Services (3.2% compared to 8.1%)
+- A smaller percentage of local workers employed in the field of Professional, Scientific and Technical Services (3.2% compared to 8.1%)

-- A smaller percentage of local workers employed in Financial and Insurance Services (0.8% compared to 5.0%)
+- A smaller percentage of local workers employed in the field of Financial and Insurance Services (0.8% compared to 5.0%)